-5.11Administrative and Management Practices
+Administrative and Management Practices

-Elected Members, Committee Members and eEmployees shall ensure compliance with proper and reasonable administrative practices and conduct, and professional and responsible management practices.
+Elected Members, Committee Members and Employees shall ensure compliance with proper and reasonable administrative practices and conduct, and professional and responsible management practices.

 Unless confidentiality is essential, administrative and management practices shall be open and accessible.